-More and more farmers use the new efficient technology, called NETHOUSE, that is, in free translation - House from the grid.
+More and more farmers use the new efficient technology, called NETHOUSE, that is, in free translation - House from the net.
 The use of phytoprotective nets for this purpose is the main component of organic farming.

 Recently, in the cultivation of many crops around the world,

 nets are increasingly being used to protect against pests, as one of the main means of combating them.
 These devices are designed to

 block the path of pests in the cultivation room in which the